navgurukul/newton/if-else/if-statement-with-code/if-statement-code-intro.md

 	print "Gaadi speed limit ke bahar thi."
 ```

+### Note:
-*Note: Notice we have converted the value in the `speed` variable to an `int` before using in if condition.
-This is because the output of the `input` function is always a `string` and we cannot compare a string with a number correctly using `<=` operator.*
+Notice we have converted the value in the `speed` variable to an `int` before using in if condition.
+This is because the output of the `input` function is always a `string` and we cannot compare a string with a number correctly using `<=` operator.

-# Nested If Condition
+### `Nested If Condition`
 We can easily use an if statement inside another if statement.

 Consider the example where we want to display the food menu based on the day and time.
 For example on monday, "Poha" in breakfast, "Rajma Chawal" for lunch and "Roti Sabzi" for dinner.
 Similary on tuesday, "Poori Sabzi" for breakfast, "Thukpa" for lunch and "Chicken Chawal" for dinner.
-We can write a program for this question as shown below:
+We can write a program for this question as shown below:-

 `TODO: We need to add a flowchart here somehow. #studentsShouldIgnore`